balena/ecdh-curve25519-java/README.md

         KeyPairGenerator keyPairGenerator = new KeyPairGenerator();

         // Ana generates a key-pair as follows:
-        KeyPair keyPair1 = keyPairGenerator.generateKeyPair();
+        KeyPair anaKeyPair = keyPairGenerator.generateKeyPair();

-        // Now Ana saves the privateKey for later, and sends the publicKey1 to Bob.
+        // Now Ana saves the privateKey for later, and sends the public key to Bob.
+        // The public key bytes are taken as anaKeyPair.getPublic().getEncoded().

         // Bob now generates his key pair:
-        KeyPair keyPair2 = keyPairGenerator.generateKeyPair();
+        KeyPair bobKeyPair = keyPairGenerator.generateKeyPair();

-        // Now Bob obtains the sharedSecret2 in this manner:
+        // Now Bob obtains the bobSharedSecret in this manner:
-        KeyAgreement keyAgreement2 = new KeyAgreement(keyPair2.getPrivate());
+        KeyAgreement bobKeyAgreement = new KeyAgreement(bobKeyPair.getPrivate());
-        keyAgreement2.doFinal(keyPair1.getPublic());
+        bobKeyAgreement.doFinal(anaKeyPair.getPublic());
-        SecretKey sharedSecret2 = keyAgreement2.generateSecret(ALGORITHM);
+        SecretKey bobSharedSecret = bobKeyAgreement.generateSecret(ALGORITHM);

-        // And, by using sharedSecret1, Bob can now encrypt the message.
+        // And, by using this shared secret, Bob can now encrypt the message.

-        // At the Ana's side, the same sharedSecret1 is generated from the
+        // At the Ana's side, the same shared secret is generated from the
-        // publicKey2 sent by Bob.
+        // public key sent by Bob.
-        KeyAgreement keyAgreement1 = new KeyAgreement(keyPair1.getPrivate());
+        KeyAgreement anaKeyAgreement = new KeyAgreement(anaKeyPair.getPrivate());
-        keyAgreement1.doFinal(keyPair2.getPublic());
+        anaKeyAgreement.doFinal(bobKeyPair.getPublic());
-        SecretKey sharedSecret1 = keyAgreement1.generateSecret(ALGORITHM);
+        SecretKey anaSharedSecret = anaKeyAgreement.generateSecret(ALGORITHM);

-        // Confirms that both shared secrets are equal. assertArrayEquals(sharedSecret1.getEncoded(),
+        // Confirms that both shared secrets are equal. assertArrayEquals(anaSharedSecret.getEncoded(), bobSharedSecret.getEncoded());
-                sharedSecret2.getEncoded());
     }
 }
 ```